 Will Schaff has uploaded a few of the more rare takes from the sessions that never made any official releases (including this 1994 Copycat recording of one of Blake-Plock’s earliest recorded songs: “Company Man”).
 The original Ornamental Music recording was limited to a few handfuls of copies made on blank cassette tapes.
 None of the music from that original set of recordings has ever been released online (as far as we know).
 Contemporaneous re-recordings of some of the songs showed up on later tapes and some of these re-recordings were released on Volume 1.

-For those interested, the song “Dissertation” which closes the Volume 1 collection was recorded in 1992, more than a full year earlier than the Ornamental Music recordings, and is probably the earliest known of Shelly’s solo recordings.
+For those interested, the song “Dissertation” which closes the Volume 1 collection was recorded in 1992, more than a full year earlier than the Ornamental Music recordings, and is probably the earliest known of these solo recordings.
 There should also be a 1994-era slowed down electric guitar version of Bob Dylan’s “Mama You Been On My Mind” floating around; it was originally meant to be a b-side on a split 7” with Will Schaff’s Noel, the Coward project.

 Ornamental Music was followed by several musical releases including Color Notation on the Sociopathway (1995), The Kindest Cuts (1996), Secret Breathing Lessons (1996), and “Twenty-five Cent Games for Five-and-Dime Prizes” on the Magic Eye Records compilation Magazines Sell Sex (1997).
 Blake-Plock also took on two short tours during this time — one into Canada and another across the U.S. Midwest.

-In 1997, Blake-Plock moved to Washington, DC where for a few years, he spent time living and working as a painter and used-book seller.
+In 1997, Blake-Plock moved to Washington, DC where for a couple years, he spent time living and working as a painter and used-book seller.
 While in DC, Blake-Plock and Atom Fenster started a band called Sundowner (note: there have been several bands across several genres over the years who have called themselves Sundowner… to date we have not found any recordings of the Blake-Plock/Fenster Sundowner online).
 That said, blending noisy guitar pop with punk energy, the group played regular shows in DC and Arlington before recording a short yet-unreleased album and breaking up.

 In the year 2000, Blake-Plock emerged in Boston with a new recording: Folk Blues and Things to Use (2000).
 Blake-Plock occasionally played out in Boston and Cambridge, but spent more time focused on recording music at home.